devloic/h2ogpt-rocm5.6.1/rocm-5.6.1/README-rocm.md

 A. Image build instructions:

-        1. Build and run docker container with rocm 5.6.1 support with: docker-compose -f ./docker-compose-build.yml up -d (You may change the path "./huggingface_cache"  in docker-compose-build.yml so you can reuse your host huggingface cache and models.
+        1. Build and run docker container with rocm 5.6.1 support with: chmod +x ./run_docker-compose-build.sh ./run_docker-compose-build.sh        (You may change the path "./huggingface_cache"  in docker-compose-build.yml so you can reuse your host huggingface cache and models.
 Huggingface cache is usually located under ~/.cache/huggingface)